 Riverview had won all but one game, losing to Lehman by two points, 9 to 7.
 We beat Lehman by one point, 21 to 20.
 We came into the game thinking it would be a hard-fought battle.
 Except for Campo the point spread for common opponents for both teams was very similar.
 They beat Campo by four points, 28 to 24.
 Wilson beat Campo by thirty-five points.
 We weren’t sure which Riverview point spread was accurate, Campo or the rest of their opponents.
 But we were about to find out.

 The weather was warm for late October, and our field was dry so we assumed the field at Riverview would be dry too.
 The bus ride took us about twenty-five minutes.
 This was a brand new high school.
 I’d read about their campus in the newspaper.
 It took over three years to finish the construction, and the school board members were upset about how much it cost.
 I expected something very impressive.
 And it was impressive.
 Their student body was about the same size as ours.
 Their senior class was the first one at the school.
-It was interesting that there’d be a high school with no alumni.
+It was interesting that there’d be a high school with no alumni, but it made sense because it was new.

 Riverview won the toss and received the kickoff.
 They moved the ball with a good running game, and made three first downs to our 42 yard line.
 Then they made their first mistake.
 They passed and, like he’d done in the Clayton Valley game, Darryl Chiu intercepted and ran it back for a touchdown.
 Marjory kicked the PAT and we led 7 to 0.